ycpcs/cs201-summer2016/assign/assign03.md

 -   Detecting end of game, displaying "Game over" - 20%
 -   Growing the disks array as needed, rather than preallocating a large array - 5%

+Also note that points may be deducted for poor coding style.

 Submitting
 ----------